-Concepts of probability and ways of thinking needed to solve problems in probability with an emphasis on continuous random variables and statistical methods grounded in calculus.
+A second course in elementary statistics and probability with an emphasis on continuous random variables and statistical methods grounded in calculus.
 Topics include regression analysis, correlation, probability distributions for continuous variables, statistical inferences from two samples, chi-square tests, analysis of variance (ANOVA), and nonparametric methods.
 The course integrates calculus-based techniques for deriving and applying key statistical concepts.